ThemeZee/momentous-lite/readme.txt

 = 1.2.8 =
 * added new setting to choose between full posts and post excerpts
+* improved code formatting of all PHP files

 = 1.2.7 =
 * fixed mobile menus on RTL language sites